-He launched his first business venture at age 15, served as Louisiana state senator, worked as a New Orleans lawyer and then as the city’s mayor during the devastation and recovery from Hurricane Katrina.
+He launched his first business venture at age 15, served as Louisiana state senator, worked as a New Orleans lawyer and then as the city’s mayor.

 And since 2003, Morial has served as president and CEO of the National Urban League (NUL), where he is credited with transforming the nation’s largest historic civil rights and urban advocacy organization dedicated to economic empowerment, equality and social justice.

 Morial, who is considered a leading voice on the national stage in the battle for jobs, education, housing and voting-rights equity, brings his wide-ranging, extensive background and life experience as Case Western Reserve University’s convocation speaker on May 30.
 With uncertainties of the pandemic, his remarks will be delivered as a pre-recorded message to the 2021 graduating class.
 Morial also will receive an Honorary Degree during commencement ceremonies.

 “Marc Morial’s eloquence and inclusive spirit inspired a renaissance in New Orleans and has helped advance Black Americans in communities around the country,” Interim President Scott Cowen said.
 “Our graduates will benefit enormously from his observations and insights about advocating for civil rights and economic opportunities throughout his many leadership roles.”

 As NUL president, Morial’s creativity has expanded the organization’s “empowerment” mission to help close the economic gap between whites and Blacks as well as rich and poor Americans.